b9chris/Closure-Compiler-Build/Readme.md

 ##Detailed Breakdown of build.bat
 	closure-library\closure\bin\build\closurebuilder.py

-Although most of the docs talk about using the compiler.jar directly, if you're going to use a class from the Closure Library you'll be asked to build a complicated dependencies file first, and closurebuilder.py automates that for you.
+Although most of the docs talk about using compiler.jar directly, if you're going to use a class from the Closure Library you'll be asked to build a complicated dependencies file first, and closurebuilder.py automates that for you.
 It calls compiler.jar on your behalf.

 	--root=closure-library --root=Editor